Travel Grants 2020 Annual AUA Urology Advocacy Summit

 SMSNA Pfizer Research Fellowship in Men’s Health

-The Sexual Medicine Society of North America (SMSNA) is now accepting applications for the SMSNA Pfizer Research Fellowship in Men’s Health.
 The purpose of the fellowship program is to support clinical and/or basic research in men’s sexual health and foster development of expertise in the field of men’s health.
 The funding is intended to supplement post-doctoral research activities and conference participation to present those activities.
+So just add that back in and it should be good for now until we complete the jot form and have to revise the process a bit and add a application link.

-- Applications will be accepted only from SMSNA members in good standing, who must be in compliance with the SMSNA Disclosure Policy.
+- Applications will be accepted only from SMSNA members in good standing.

 - Applications will be accepted from post-docs in training.